AndrewBubnov/virtualize/README.md

-Simple virtualization component for render long lists of various hight content.
+Simple virtualization component for rendering long lists of content of various height and resizable elements.
+The `Expandable` component created in presentational purposes, it can be toggled from normal to triple height on user's click.

 Created by Andrew Bubnov